vansh2001/Book-Trading-App/README.md

 # Book-Trading-App
+Property of Harivansh Mareddy

-App that helps trade books with students
+App that helps trade books with students.
+language: swift 2 needs an update
+backend: firebase